aspnet/AzureSignalR-samples/samples/ChatRoomLocal/README.md

                                 .build();
     ```

-    When user clicks send button, it calls `broadcastMessage()` to broadcast the message to other clients:
+    When the user clicks the send button, it calls `broadcastMessage()` to broadcast the message to other clients:

     ```js
     document.getElementById('sendmessage').addEventListener('click', function (event) {